MarketplaceUX/devhub-redesign/README.md

 To view the actual design documentation please visit the site at: http://tsmuse.github.io/FirefoxMarketplaceDevPagesDesign/

-This branch is home to all the individual files used in the process of design (flow diagrams, prototypes, etc).
+This branch is home to all the individual files used in the process of the redesign (flow diagrams, prototypes, etc).<br>
 The redesign documentation itself lives in the [gh-pages branch](https://github.com/tsmuse/FirefoxMarketplaceDevPagesDesign/tree/gh-pages)

 ## Working Files Folders in the branch